 How does it work?

-Your employer buys a bike of your choice, plus safety accessories, for you to ride to work (or between places of work).
+Your employer buys a bike of your choice, plus safety accessories, currently up to a value of £1,000 for you to ride to work (or between places of work).
 You then pay your employer back through ‘hire charges’ with payments being made through salary sacrifice.
 Salary sacrifice is where an employee gives up the right to part of the cash remuneration due under his or her contract of employment in return for a benefit in kind.
 That in turn means that you as the employee saves the income tax and NI due on that amount, i.e. the retail price of the chosen bike (and accessories).
 At the end of the ‘hire’ period you buy the bike from your employer for a percentage of its original value.
-You’ll find a good variety of electric bike models retailing at £999 and under to slot neatly under this price bracket.
+Whilst some electric bike models retail at £999 and under to slot neatly under this price bracket, there have been calls for an increase to the £1,000 ceiling to include a greater range of e-bikes and in doing so encouraging more people to commute by bicycle.

 - Employees can select any model of bike up to a value of £1,000 through bike retailers taking part in the Cycle to Work scheme.